“I just got a mail from Google saying my account got suspended!” Audrey messaged me.

 And once in awhile, that’s exactly what happens.
 5 minutes of work and everything is up and running.

-But my experience with setting up these product feeds show that the reality is a lot messier.
+But my experience with setting up these Google shopping feeds show that the reality is a lot messier.
 I don’t want to think of the many hours that I’ve spent tracking down errors and going line by line through Excel files to figure out what’s wrong.
 Sometimes it’s because of spelling mistakes, missing information or bad data.

 The effort involved with setting up your product feeds can vary immensely.
 I even know of some agencies that offer advertising services have stopped offering this service to their clients, which shows how hard it is to predict how long this will take.